oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     - Now, you can see the official SQL query executed by this form which displays the results
     - This query gives you the information of the number of columns requested, their name, their datatype and their relationship

 5. Now that you have gathered the necessary information, you can construct a UNION-based SQL injection to retrieve sensitive data directly through the form.
-In this step, the goal is to extract the following fields: `USER_ID', 'MEMBER_ID', 'PAYMENT_ACCT_NO` and `ROUTING_NUMBER` from the `DEMO_HR_SUPPLEMENTAL_DATA` table.
+In this step, the goal is to extract the following fields: `USER_ID','MEMBER_ID', 'PAYMENT_ACCT_NO` and `ROUTING_NUMBER` from the `DEMO_HR_SUPPLEMENTAL_DATA` table.

     ````
     <copy>